fkeufss/MLEP/README.md

 |   Diffusion Dataset   |     [xxxdrive](url here)          |

 You can also create a dataset with few images to test, just follow a similar folder structure below, and modify the dataroot in 'test.py'.

+Train Datasets:
+We use the same training dataset as NPR, which can be obtained at www.xxx.com.

 ## Directory structure
 <details>